mike-north/typescript-courses/packages/website/content/blog/intermediate-v1/04-type-queries/index.md

 order: 04
 ---

-Type queries allow us to obtain type information from values.
+Type queries allow us to obtain type information from values, which is an incredibly important capability -- particularly when working with libraries that may not expose type information in a way that's most useful for you
-As we work toward building our own "standard library" of utility types, we'll need this important tool in our toolbox

 ## `keyof`